juergenweb/FrontendComments/README.md

 * Offer commenters the receiving of notification emails if a new reply has been posted
 * Queuing the sending of notification emails instead of sending all at once (preventing performance issues by sending to many emails at once)
 * Reply forms will only be loaded via AJAX on demand (by clicking on the reply link) -> faster loading time
-* Option to send HTML email templates (provided by FrontendForms)
+* Option to use HTML email templates for sending mails (provided by FrontendForms)
 * Enable/disable the sending of notification emails to a commenter if status of a comment has been changed to "approved" or "SPAM" by a moderator
 * Moderators can write a feedback directly to a comment (fe to react to positive or negative comments)
 * Adding a link to an internal or external page containing the community guidlines